Rick Alloway, M.A.

 Prior to joining the faculty, Alloway worked for KFOR Radio in Lincoln from 1972-1984 (part-time through college and then full-time upon graduation) as an announcer, producer, promotions director and operations manager.
 He worked as an account executive and broadcast producer for the Lincoln advertising firm of Bailey Lewis & Associates (now Bailey Lauerman) from 1984-1986.
 He also worked for the Lincoln cable television franchise as a sports play-by-play announcer for area high school cablecasts from 1972-1981.

 Alloway is a 1977 graduate of the University of Nebraska-Lincoln College of Journalism & Mass Communications where he earned a Bachelor of Arts in Broadcasting and served as president of the college's chapter of Alpha Epsilon Rho, the national broadcasting honorary.
 He earned a Masters of Arts in Journalism, also from the University of Nebraska-Lincoln, in 2002.

-At UNL, he has served on the Faculty Senate, including two terms as secretary on the executive committee, and was honored with the university's Distinguished Teaching Award in 2006.
-He is a 24-time recipient of the UNL Parents Association recognition for contributions to students.
+As a faculty member, he has served on a number of committees including the Faculty Senate, where he was secretary on the executive committee twice.
+He was honored with the university's Distinguished Teaching Award in 2006.
+He is a 28-time recipient of the University of Nebraska–Lincoln Parents Association recognition for contributions to students.
 He taught journalism at Addis Ababa University in Ethiopia in 2007, and in 2008 he served as the executive producer of the college’s depth report video documentary on quilting, called “Soft Power.”
 He is a former board member of the Midwest Broadcast Journalists Association, a six-state regional electronic journalism organization.

 Alloway is a free-lance voice-over and narration producer, and his voice is heard on a variety of commercials, documentaries and long-form narrations.